leefige/fast-uint-div/README.md

 "Reference" refers to a reference implementation with built-in integer division.
 "Target" refers to the fast division implementation, either `DivBounded` or `Div`.

+The kernels are memory-bound, and the execution time includes both memory access and computation.
+So the results do NOT reflect the performance of the fast division, and CANNOT be used as a benchmark.

 #### NVIDIA Ampere

 GPU: NVIDIA RTX A4000 @ 2.10GHz